 Table of Contents

 If you have some beloved furniture in your home that is not looking or smelling its best, you are probably wondering about upholstery cleaning.
-Luckily, there are a lot of awesome upholstery cleaning hacks out there to get your furniture looking amazing with a minimal effort.
+Luckily, there are a lot of awesome upholstery cleaning methods and hacks out there to get your furniture looking amazing with a minimal effort.